 - Scenario 6: In all future years, F is set equal to FOFL.
 (Rationale: This scenario determines whether a stock is overfished.
-If the stock is expected to be 1) above its MSY level in 2007 or 2) above 1⁄2 of its MSY level in 2008 and above its MSY level in 2007 under this scenario, then the stock is not overfished.) - Scenario 7: In 2007 and 2008, F is set equal to $max F{ABC}$, and in all subsequent years, F is set equal to F{OFL} .
+If the stock is expected to be 1) above its MSY level in 2008 or 2) above 1⁄2 of its MSY level in 2009 and above its MSY level in 2008 under this scenario, then the stock is not overfished.) - Scenario 7: In 2008 and 2009, F is set equal to $max F{ABC}$ , and in all subsequent years, F is set equal to $F{OFL}$ .
 (Rationale: This scenario determines whether a stock is approaching an overfished condition.
-If the stock is expected to be above its MSY level in 2019 under this scenario, then the stock is not approaching an overfished condition.)
+If the stock is expected to be above its MSY level in 2020 under this scenario, then the stock is not approaching an overfished condition.)

-The author included one more scenario in order to take into consideration of the Exempted fishing permit studies currently being carried out.
+The author included one more scenario in order to take into consideration of the Congressionally mandated TAC cap on pollock harvest from the Aleutian Islands area.